gimasi/TUINO_ONE/tuino_libs/gmx/gmx_lr/README.md

 ```

-Here the list of functions that our GMX-LR module supports and a quick description.<br/>

 #MODULE INIT AND LOWAWAN JOIN PARAMETERS

-Init the board - you will see all the Leds flashing in sequence when the modules boots.
-As described above you need to specify the RX callback function in the module init function
+The board init function will reset and reboot the module and you will see all the leds flashing in sequence at boot.<br/>
+As described above you need to specify the RX callback function when calling this function.

 ```c
 byte gmxLR_init(void (*function)());